When I was 23, I spent a year in Japan teaching English to Japanese students. It was one of the best years of my life.

 Yield: 24 gyoza

-Freeze any extra potsticker filling for up to two months.
+You can freeze extra potsticker filling for up to two months.
+Then you're just minutes away from a delicious homemade Japanese appetizer.

 24 wonton wrappers